-Based on these timelines, the IC's requested ISD of 11/1/2022 and COD of 3/31/2023 are not achievable.
+Based on these timelines, the IC's requested ISD of 6/1/2026 and COD of 9/1/2026 are achievable should the milestone dates be met as outlined in Table L.1.

 SCE can reasonably tender a draft GIA by May 1, 2022.
-The draft GIA should be executed and/or filed at FERC no later than July 30, 2022 and will include the earliest ISD and COD as identified in Table L.1.
+The draft GIA should be executed and/or filed at FERC no later than July 30, 2022 and will target the IC's requested ISD and COD.

-The CAISO will perform its Annual Reassessment (January - July 2022) and Transmission Plan Deliverability (TPD) Allocation11 (due April 2022).
+The CAISO will perform its Annual Reassessment (January - July 2022) and Transmission Plan Deliverability (TPD) Allocation (due April 2022).
 Any changes in scope, cost, or schedule requirements that come out of CAISO's Annual Reassessment and 2022 TPD Allocation will be reflected in a 2022 Reassessment Report, which will be used to revise the draft GIA (if under negotiation) or amend the GIA (if already executed).